EXERCISE & DIET

-The sources of protein can be from plants such as whole grams (lentils) dhal, or it can be from animal sources like meat fish, eggs, etc. Protein slows down the blood glucose rise by prolonging the length of digestion time.
+The sources of protein can be from plants such as whole grams (lentils) and dhal, or it can be from animal sources like meat fish, eggs, etc. Protein slows down the blood glucose rise by prolonging the length of digestion time.

 The recommended protein choices are for non-vegetarians are egg white, fish, and lean chicken in moderation.
 High protein intake from animal sources should preferably be avoided.
-Vegetarians can include soya, pulses, whole grams (channa, rajmha, green gram, etc.), low fat milk, and dairy products.
+Vegetarians can include soya, pulses, whole grams (channa, rajhma, green gram, etc.), low fat milk, and dairy products.

 The role of fat is to

-- provide energy and essential fatty acids
+- Provide energy and essential fatty acids

 - Provide fat-soluble vitamins (e.g., vitamins A, D, E, and K)

 - Add texture and palatability of food.